ajaykumar2783/Devduo.in/README.md

-# 🚀 DevDuo.in – Premium Portfolio Website
+# 🚀 DevDuo.in – Portfolio Website

 > 💡 A modern, responsive, and premium portfolio website built by **Ajay & Raghu** to showcase projects, skills, and services.